gallardorafael/sentinel-cloud/README.md

 </p>

 # SENTINEL
-AI-powered Drone Surveillance for Autonomous Search and Rescue, Law Enforcement and Defense.
-SENTINEL is a project developing an AI-based system for aerial surveillance applications.
+Project SENTINEL is an UAV-based AI-powered toolset designed for autonomous military reconnaisance missions.
+SENTINEL provides near real-time target detection and identification, both for civil or remote areas.

 SENTINEL is based on a two-tier architecture: